delfick/photons/docs/start/tile_animations.rst

   iteration_delay -- float -- default 0.1
     The amount of seconds between each iteration of the simulation.
 Note that 0.1 is the smallest value.

+tile_falling
+  This is just pixels falling from the top to the bottom.

+  Essentially we have lines of pixels with the tip being a special colour and the rest between a random colour in a hue_range with decreasing brightness where each line is of a random length.

+  The following are options available for this animation:

+  num_iterations -- int -- default -1
+    How many iterations before we stop. -1 means never stop

+  hue_ranges -- null or list of strings or csv -- default "90-110"
+    A string or a list of strings where each string is a comma separated range where the range is either '<min>-<max>' or the word 'rainbow'.
+These numbers are used to determine the colour of each pixel in each line.
+Saying rainbow is the same as saying '0-360'.

+    For example if you said '0-10,rainbow' then half the lines will be the full range of colours and the other half of the lines will have red pixels.

+    You can say a single number to represent just that number.
+For example if you said '0-10,100' then half will be between 0 and 10 and the other half will all be exactly 100.

+    If this is set to null then only the tip will have a nonzero brightness.

+  line_tip_hue -- null or hue range -- default 60
+    A single hue range like those in hue_ranges.
+I.e. 'rainbow' or '60' or '0-10'

+    If this is set to null then the tip of each line will not be a special colour, otherwise it's hue will be a random value in the range specified.

+    Note that if both hue_ranges and line_tip_hue are null then hue_ranges will remain null and line_tip_hue will become 60.

+  blinking_pixels -- boolean -- default true
+    Whether pixels should randomly blink as they are moving down.

 Starting an animation programmatically
 --------------------------------------